Outbound Sales Explained: Techniques, Strategies & Best Practices

 Common Outbound Sales Techniques

-Believe it or not, there are a few different ways to do outbound sales successfully.
+Believe it or not, there are a few ways to successfully do outbound sales.
 We discuss and compare these approaches below to help you choose one that suits your outbound sales strategy:

 1. Cold Calling

-Probably the most widely known outbound sales technique, cold calling is the process of conducting unsolicited calls to an ideal target customer with the goal of selling your offering – this can be done either by phone or in person.
+The most widely known outbound sales technique, cold calling, is the process of conducting unsolicited calls to an ideal target customer to sell your offering – this can be done either by phone or in person.

 Infographic on the 7 Keys to successful cold calling